yahoojapan/k2hdkc_dbaas/whatnew.md

 ---

 # What's new
+## [5 Jun 2025] K2HDKC DBaaS with Trove Release Version 1.0.6
+K2HDKC DBaaS with Trove Release Version(1.0.6), all source code released on Github.com.
+This version corresponds to OpenStack Trove `stable/2025.1`.

 ## [19 Mar 2025] K2HDKC DBaaS with Trove Release Version 1.0.4
 K2HDKC DBaaS with Trove Release Version(1.0.4), all source code released on Github.com.
 This version corresponds to OpenStack Trove `stable/2024.2`.